Pinched Nerve Diagnosis and Treatments in Central New Jersey

 - Medications or injections to help manage pain and reduce inflammation

-If after a few weeks or months of conservative treatment your pinched nerve does not recover, it may be time to consider a least invasive surgical option provided by the team at Metropolitan Pain and Spine Institute.
+If after a few weeks or months of conservative treatment your pinched nerve does not recover, it may be time to consider a least invasive surgical option provided by the team at Spine INA.
 The doctors here create an honest environment to ensure you fully understand all treatment available to you and can make an educated decision.
 The helpful and friendly staff will be with you every step of the way so that you can go back to doing the things you love.

 If you’re struggling with neck or back pain, contact us today to find out if you have a pinched nerve.